faridlopez/docker-flask/README.md

 ```

 ## Create the DockerProject/.env.dev file
-In the DockerProject create the file .env.dev with the following content:
+In the DockerProject folder create the file .env.dev with the following content:
 ```
 FLASK_DEBUG=1
 ```

-## Create docker-compose file
+## Create docker-compose file in the DockerProject folder
 ```
 version: '3.8'
 services: